ksntcrq/react-exercice/README.md

 ### useDecoratedChangeHandler

-This function is decorating your `onChange` handler so it logs the value in Storybook console.
+Calling `useDecoratedChangeHandler` with your `onChange` handler as parameter will decorate your handler so it logs the value in the Storybook console.
 Example can be seen in [Input.stories.jsx](src/stories/2-Input/Input.stories.jsx)